 - The Minions

-was a must needed relief because walking in Universal all day had my feet barking.
+Was a must needed relief because walking in Universal all day had my feet barking?
 So we got the chance to sit down and watch some shows that is pretty much all we did at this park.
 They had rides, but I really was not that interested.
-It was more of a family day since my grandparents were with us AND is was hot and the show provided relief from the sun.
+It was more of a family day since my grandparents were with us AND it was hot and the show provided relief from the sun.